d12frosted/elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 buffer to open corresponding file.
 Please note some backends assume that the git cli program is added into environment variable PATH.

-`ffip-diff-find-file-before-hook' is called before `ffip-diff-find-file'.
+`ffip-diff-find-file-before-hook' is called in `ffip-diff-find-file'.
+Two file names are passed to it as parameters.
+One name is returned by the hook as the file searching keyword.

 `ffip-diff-apply-hunk' applies current hunk in `diff-mode' (please note `ffip-diff-mode' inherits from `diff-mode') to the target.